Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-4.md

 +		"template": "demos/src/demo.mustache",
 +		"data": { "theme": "inverse" },
 +		"description": "This demo shows an o-example component with the inverse theme."
-+	},
-	{
-		"title": "Pa11y",
-		"name": "pa11y",
-		"template": "demos/src/pa11y.mustache",
-		"description": "Accessibility test will be run against this demo", "hidden": true
-	}
++	}
 ]
 </code></pre>

-Now the `obt dev` command will build our new demo and create `demo-inverse.html`.
+Now if you refresh your browser on local dev server (e.g. `localhost:5000`) you should be able to find `demo-inverse.html` generated next to other assets of the component.
 To actually show the inverse theme we need to update the template `demos/src/demo.mustache` to use the data `{ "theme": "inverse" }` we have passed to it.
 In the code snippet below, we output the theme modifier class if a theme variable is found (see the [mustache documentation](https://mustache.github.io/mustache.5.html))

 <pre><code class="o-syntax-highlight--diff">&lt;!-- demos/src/demo.mustache -->